laravel-streams/streams-core/docs/basics/addons.md

 <a name="extensions"></a>
 ### Extensions

 Extensions lets developers build applications that are closed for modification and open for **extension**.
 They are a "wild card" addon.
 Extensions can do anything that any of the other addon types can do.
-Extensions do anything from simply [provide an extra API](https://github.com/anomalylabs/aws_sdk-extension) to providing [driver functionality](https://github.com/anomalylabs/local_storage_adapter-extension) to modules to providing a [special service](https://github.com/anomalylabs/throttle_security_check-extension) for a module.
+Extensions can do anything!
+Examples range from simply [providing an API package](https://github.com/anomalylabs/aws_sdk-extension), to providing [driver functionality](https://github.com/anomalylabs/local_storage_adapter-extension) to addons, to providing a [special service](https://github.com/anomalylabs/throttle_security_check-extension) for an addon.

 <a name="addon-structure"></a>